In the Flesh (Roger Waters tour): 2000

 Following the startling success of the 1999 tour, Waters mounted an even more extensive tour, touching areas of the country ignored on previous tours.
-The set list was also altered with "The Thin Ice", "Another Brick In The Wall part 1", "The Powers That Be" and "What God Wants" being removed in favour of "Set the Controls for the Heart of the Sun", "Bravery of Being Out of Range" and new song titled "Each Small Candle".
+The set list was also altered with "The Thin Ice", "Another Brick in the Wall, Part 1", "The Powers That Be" and "What God Wants, Part 1" being removed in favour of "Set the Controls for the Heart of the Sun", "The Bravery of Being Out of Range" and new song titled "Each Small Candle".
 The backing band was relatively the same as the previous tour, with an addition of a backup singer and a new saxophone player for the songs "Set the Controls for the Heart of the Sun" and "Money".